chaitanya-949/font-recognition/README.md

 # Font Detection with Convolutional Neural Networks

+# NOTE
+The model's accuracy may be limited for unfamiliar data due to similar training examples.For best results, use images similar to those the model was trained on.
+#
 This project aims to develop a font detection system using Convolutional Neural Networks (CNNs).
 The system takes images of text written in various fonts as input and predicts the font used in the text.

 Installation